 In October, interest from buyers continued to decline with only one per cent of respondents seeing a rise in new buyer enquiries over the month.
 Furthermore, despite agents reporting a slight rise in the average number of homes on their books (48, up from 46 in September), house sales in the region failed to pick up during October.

-However, eight per cent more respondents in Yorkshire and Humber anticipate a rise in prices over the coming three months (up from just four per cent in October).
+Going forward, sales expectations are slightly more positive with 21 per cent of respondents in Yorkshire and Humber expecting sales to rise over the coming three months (up from 19 per cent back in September).

 But it seems buyers could be in for a long wait until they get the keys to their new home as the survey revealed that it is now taking longer to complete a sale, with the average time rising to 18.5 weeks nationally, up from 16.6 in February 2017 when the measure was first introduced.

 Moving to prices, in October the survey showed that 25 per cent more agents in the region reported a rise in prices (down from 27 per cent in September).

 Most UK regions saw a fall in house prices during October, including London, where 63 per cent of respondents reported a decline in prices, (the poorest reading since 2009).
 The North West of England, Wales, Scotland and Northern Ireland were the only regions to report positive house price gains during October.

 Looking further ahead, over the next three months, only five per cent more respondents in Yorkshire and Humber anticipate house prices will rise further.
 The most cautious predictions for the near term once again come from London, although expectations are now negative in five additional regions (South East, East Anglia, South West, North East, West Midlands).

 Chris Clubley, FRICS of Clubleys in Market Weighton and York said: “The market remains strong in our area, due to a lack of property on the market, which is resulting in values remaining high and asking prices being met.
 There’s a little uncertainty due to the interest rate rise and of course Brexit.”